 Professor Richard Conroy, Chairman of the Board, has been involved in natural resources for many years.
-He established Trans-International Oil, which was primarily involved in Irish offshore oil exploration, and initiated the Deminex Consortium (which included Deminex, Mobil, Amoco and DSM).
+He established Trans-International Oil, which was primarily involved in Irish offshore oil exploration, and initiated the Deminex Consortium (which included Deminex.
+Mobil.
+Amoco and DSM).
 Trans-International Oil was merged with Aran Energy in 1979 (which was later acquired by Statoil).
 Professor Conroy founded Conroy Petroleum and Natural Resources which (as well as being involved in oil production and exploration) in 1986 discovered the Galmoy zinc deposit in Ireland.
 Conroy Petroleum was also a founding member of the Stone Boy consortium, an exploration group which discovered the Pogo gold deposit in Alaska, now a major producing gold mine.
 Conroy Petroleum acquired Atlantic Resources in 1992 and was renamed ARCON International Resources.

-Professor Conroy was Chairman and Chief Executive of Conroy Petroleum/ARCON from 1980 to 1994 before founding Conroy Gold and Natural Resources Plc in 1995.
+Professor Conroy was Chairman and Chief Executive of Conroy Petroleum/ ARCON from 1980 to 1994 before founding Conroy Gold and Natural Resources Plc in 1995.
 An Emeritus Professor of Physiology in the Royal College of Surgeons in Ireland, Professor Conroy served in the Irish Parliament as a Member of the Senate and was at various times front bench spokesman for the government party in the Upper House on Energy, Industry and Commerce; Foreign Affairs; and Northern Ireland.

-Miss Maureen Jones, Managing Director, has over 20 years' experience at senior level in the natural resource sector.
-She has been Managing Director of Conroy Gold since 1998 and was a founding director of the company.
-She joined Conroy Petroleum and Natural Resources Plc on its foundation in 1980 and was a director and board member of Conroy Petroleum/ARCON from 1986 to 1994.
-Ms. Jones has a medical background and specialised in the radiographic aspects of Nuclear Medicine before becoming a manager with International Medical Corporation in 1977.
+Miss Maureen Jones, Managing Director, has over 30 years' experience at senior level in the natural resource sector.
+She has been Managing Director of Karelian Diamond Resources and was a founding director of the company.
+She joined Conroy Petroleum and Natural Resources Plc on its foundation in

+1980 and was a director and board member of Conroy Petroleum/ARCON from 1986 to 1994.
+Miss Jones has a medical background and specialised in the radiographic aspects of Nuclear Medicine before becoming a manager with International Medical Corporation in 1977.
+She is also a director of Conroy Gold and Natural Resources Plc.

 Mr. James Jones, Finance Director, has been associated with the natural resources industry for many years.
 A Chartered Accountant, he was finance director of Conroy Petroleum and Natural Resources/ARCON from its formation until 1994.
-He was a founding director of Conroy Gold and Natural Resources and has served as Finance Director and secretary of the company since its inception.
-He joined Conroy Petroleum and Natural Resources Plc on its foundation in 1980 and was finance director of Conroy Petroleum/ARCON from 1980 to 1994.
+He was a founding director of Karelian Diamond Resources and has served as Finance Director and secretary of the company since its inception.
+He is also a director of Conroy Gold and Natural Resources Plc.

 Mr. Séamus Fitzpatrick, Non-executive Director, has worked in both corporate finance and private equity in London and New York with Morgan Stanley, JP Morgan and Banker's Trust.
-In 1999 he co-founded CapVest of which he is Managing Partner (which has raised funds in excess of £2.0 billion).
-He is Chairman of the Mater Private Hospital and of Valeo Foods and is a board member of Scandza A.S.
+In 1999 he co-founded CapVest of which he is Managing Partner (which has raised funds in excess of €3.0 billion).
+He is Chairman of the Mater Private Hospital and of Valeo Foods and is a board member of Scandza AS.
 He is also a director and Deputy Chairman of Conroy Gold and Natural Resources Plc.